 Case law has long established that misconduct outside of work can justify dismissal.
 However, it is important for employers to remember that not all inappropriate conduct outside of work hours will be actionable.
 There must be a link between the misconduct and the work environment.
 Other relevant factors include the extent to which:

-- The misconduct impacts on the employee’s ability to perform their role
+- the misconduct impacts on the employee’s ability to perform their role

-- The employer’s trust and confidence in the employee has been undermined
+- the employer’s trust and confidence in the employee has been undermined